pajmd/scrapy_nhs/nhs/resources/solr/configsets/GoldenCopyConfig/README.md

 one has to delete both collection and configset to get rid of previously added fields.
 Therefore to recreate the collection one would have to copy GoldenCopyConfig to a new config name and create a collection with this config name.

+The _default config is schemaless which is not recommended:
+If one has add-unknown-fields-to-the-schema configured in the update processor chain in solrconfig.xml, one is using schemaless mode.
+I removed this update processeur from the chain

 #### The purpose of GoldenCopyConfig
 is to have a custom soloarconfig.xml where the mutating field update processor is removed from the chain of update precessor